ThandoMashele/MWR-Cybersecurity-Journal-/MWR_CyberSec_Security_Assessment_Report.md

 **Evidence:** `05_leaderboard_response.png`

-**Impact:** Low - internal metrics and display handles exposed.
+**Business Impact:** Low - internal metrics and display handles exposed.
 No PII or credentials leaked.

 **Remediation:** Restrict leaderboard to top 10/25 only, or require user opt-in consent.